Earthquakes on May 15, 2026

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.4 earthquake 30 km NW of La Villa del Rosario, Venezuela came in on May 15, 2026 at 23:21 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+A magnitude 4.4 seismic event took place 29 km NW of La Villa del Rosario, Venezuela on May 15, 2026 at 23:21 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 10.547°N, -72.472°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 10.540°, -72.476°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 22:56:49 UTC